aevitas/wotsdk/README.md

-# wotSDK
+# World of Tanks Py SDK

-Python SDK for World of Tanks
+This is a software development kit for World of Tanks, in python.
+It is intended for educational purposes only.